 Common Questions

-- Holds or To-Dos: First make sure that you do not have any holds or To-do’s on your account.
-Those are view-able on the student self-service page of MyUCF.
+Who are my advisors?- Holds or To-Dos: First, make sure that you do not have any holds or to-dos on your account.
+Those are viewable on the student self-service page of myUCF.
 Holds are the #1 most common issue for preventing registration and typically must be satisfied in order to register for courses.
-To find out what you will need to do to satisfy your hold, click the “details” link beneath it on your MyUCF student self-service page.
+To find out what you will need to do to satisfy your hold, click the “details” link beneath it on your myUCF student self-service page.

-- Enrollment Appointments: Also another issue could be that enrollment appointments are not open yet.
-That can also be checked on your MyUCF student self-service page (just below the holds and to-dos area).
+- Enrollment Appointments: Another issue could be that enrollment appointments are not open yet.
+That can also be checked on your myUCF student self-service page (just below the holds and to-dos area).
 Each student has a specific day and time that they are able to register for the next semester.
 This section of your student self-service page shows the specific time you are able to enroll.

 - Other concerns: Please stop by our office if you are unable to figure out the problem.